xkasia/RoomReservationSystem/README.md

 # RoomReservationSystem

-Simple application - Conference Room Reservation System.
+Web application - Conference Room Reservation System.

 The application is a tool, that would allow his employees to  book conference rooms that are available in the office.